-The Inner-Sydney property market has, in recent years, undergone a period of unprecedented growth.
+The inner-Sydney property market continues a period of unprecedented growth.
 Aside from influencing the performance of the City's substantial commercial property holdings, the state of the property market will also directly impact the City's ability to acquire and divest property holdings.
 More broadly, the demographic characteristics of the city are directly impacted by prevailing property market trends.